-Students may include a maximum twelve credits of Independent or Directed Studies courses in their program.
+Students may include a total of two courses (or maximum 8 credits) of independent studies in their program.
+PhD students are allowed a total of three courses (or maximum of 12 credits) of independent studies in their program.
 Any exception to this policy must be approved by the Academic Dean, in consultation with the Academic Cabinet.
-An Independent Study is defined as a course that the student designs with the assistance of a supervisor.
-A Directed Study generally includes the student's participation in a seminar or conference and regular scheduled interaction with the professor.
+An Independent Study is defined as a course that the student designs with the assistance of a professor or a course in which the student is working with the professor individually, and not in conjunction with other students.
+One of the unique characteristics of BGU is its global student body; therefore, it encourages students to take classes where interaction with this international cohort enriches the learning experience.
 See BGU Core Appendices-Appendix 25 for details.
 Independent and Directed Studies require the student and professor to meet weekly during the 3-month module in which the course is taken.